Joseph ready for NFL if opportunity arises

 Joseph played in 48 games and made 40 starts during his Clemson career that ended with 306 tackles, 23.5 tackles for loss, 8.0 sacks, 39 quarterback pressures, four caused fumbles and a pair of interceptions.

-The Honea Path, S.C., native has heard he could be drafted anywhere from the fifth to seventh round, but realistically does not know when or even if he will be selected when the NFL draft rolls around in June.
+The Belton, S.C., native has heard he could be drafted anywhere from the fifth to seventh round, but realistically does not know when or even if he will be selected when the NFL draft rolls around in June.

 He is just hoping for a shot and believes he can bring a lot to the table for an NFL team in the middle of a defense.